longhorn/website/content/docs/1.6.0/deploy/upgrade/longhorn-manager.md

 - The Cluster Explorer (new UI)
 {{< figure src="/img/screenshots/install/cluster-explorer.png" >}}

+On Kubernetes clusters managed by Rancher 2.1 or newer, the steps to upgrade the catalog app `longhorn-system` are the similar to the installation steps.

 #### Upgrade with Kubectl

 To upgrade with kubectl, run this command: